 Starting a complex food label project?
 Imagine having to go through dozens of creatives every day while also checking if they meet the latest FDA guidelines.
 Well, say goodbye to those days!

-Artwork Flow’s label management software can help you break it down with its ComplyAI feature.
-You can scan your creatives like a robot by creating your own rulesets and running through them.
-If you have any red flags in your creatives, the ComplyAI tool will highlight them.
+Artwork Flow’s label management software can help you comply with the FDA labeling requirements for food with its ComplyAI feature.
+You can scan your food packaging with rules you create and the ComplyAI tool will highlight any errors on the artwork.
 But how?
 Assume your tetra pack of fresh orange juice is undergoing compliance testing before it reaches the public.

-With your customizable rulebook, you can add phrases like "artificial flavors" and "preservatives" under restricted keywords, and "no sugar added" under favored keywords.
+With your customizable rulebook, you can add phrases like "artificial flavors" and "preservatives" under restricted keywords, and "no sugar added" under preferred keywords.
 The tool checks it and notifies you of the presence or absence of any of these terms.
-This way, you can easily check the copy without having to lean forward from your chair.
+Cool, right?

 To learn more about how ComplyAI can help streamline your compliance process, book a demo with Artwork Flow!